matheusperches/cryprototype/README.md

 #### A small CryEngine project with the goal to get experience using its tools and APIs.

+## Build instructions
+Make sure you have Visual Studio 2022 installed with the C++ game development add ons.

+-1.
+Click on Code -> Download ZIP.
+-2.
+Extract the file in a folder.
+-3.
+Click on game.cryproject
+-4.
+Choose "build solution"
+-5.
+Navigate to solutions -> Win64 -> Game.sln and open it in VS2022.
+-6.
+Build the project with CTRL + Shift + B.
+-7.
+Inside Visual Studio on the side bar "Solution Explorer", right click "Game" and select "Set as startup project" -8.
+Press F5 to launch the project
+-9.

+## Controls
+WASD - Linear movement
+Q/E - Roll
+Mouse X/Y - Pitch & Yaw

+V - Netwonian toggle
+G - Gravity Assist
+Shift - Boost

 ## Features
  - First person character with a raycast system for entering the vehicle
  - A fully customizable flyable entity with six degrees of freedom control